austinconnor1836/my-notes/book-notes/ray-dalio-principles.md

 3. Have agreed-upon ways of deciding (e.g., voting, having clear authorities) if disagreements remain so that we can move beyond them without resentments.

 Ray: "I believe that for any organization or for any relationship to be great, these things are required.
 I also believe that for a group decision-making system to be effective, the people using have to belive that it's fair."

+Ray talked with psychologists, neuroscientists, and educators and learned there are two parts to each brain: the upper-level logical part and the lower-level emotional part...While the logical part of people's brains could easily understand that knowing one's weaknesses is a good thing (because it's the first step toward getting around them), the emotional part typically hates it.